diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/gpumd.md

 ## Input files for the liquid Indium example

 To illustrate the different commands, a set of GPUMD input files is provided for a molecular dynamics example in liquid Indium.
-The files are as follows:
+The files can be downloaded via [this link](/downloads/gpumd-tutorial-inputs.tar.gz) and are as follows:

 - `run.in` is the main GPUMD input file.
 It defines the simulation protocol and the GPUMD commands to execute.
 - `model.xyz` contains the initial atomic structure used by the simulation.